kant/openmaptiles/QUICKSTART.md

 start:
 *  ` make start-tileserver`
-and the generated maps are going to be available in webbrowser on [localhost:8080](http://localhost:8080/).
+and the generated maps are going to be available in web browser on [localhost:8080](http://localhost:8080/).

 This is only a quick preview, because your mbtiles only generated to zoom level 7 !